mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/_index.md

 ### 3.1 Use React Client (Beta)

 This setting enables the new React client.
-This client was released into Beta with Mendix 10.7.
+This client was released into beta in [Mendix 10.7](/releasenotes/studio-pro/10.7/#react-client).
 There are three options:

-- _No_: Don't use the React client (default).
+* **No**: Do not use the React client (default).
-- _Yes_: Use the React client.
+* **Yes**: Use the React client.
 In this mode, you will get consistency errors for incompatible widgets.
-- _Migration mode_: Use the React client and ignore incompatible widgets.
+* **Migration mode**: Use the React client and ignore incompatible widgets.
 Placeholders are displayed in the case of incompatible widgets.
-Recommended for trying out the new client.
+Recommended when trying out the new client.

 ### 3.2 Static Resources from Disk